Glossary of cap terms in the 18th C context.

 Ruffle (or frill:) a decoration of cloth or lace attached to the cap (usually on the front edge of the headpiece), often framing the face.

 Stroke gather: similar to smocking, a gathering stitch in which the gathered cloth is caught in back of or between 2 layers of ungathered cloth and sewn down.
 In stroke gathers, each individual gather is sewn in place from both the right side and the wrong side of the garment.
+The stroke gathers in caps I’ve seen leave a raw edge inside.
 See Sharon Burnston’s article and directions.

 Whipped gather: a hand stitch that rolls, hems and gathers the cloth in one stitch.
 One hand rolls the thinnest possible edge, and the other hand moves the needle in circles over the roll.
 Exactly even stitches allow the cloth to be bunched up as needed to create ruffles, or stretched out for a flat finished edge.
+When joining to another piece of cloth, you oversew the same stitch, but now it is tightly packed, and the finished effect looks like a row of beads or popcorn.
 See Amber Mendenhall’s video tutorial on this and other stitches.
+Or see my video below.